Yshayy/not-my-problem-talk/slides/first.md

 ## Notification micro-service

 * Get user identifier and message type
-* Fetch email and user details from users micro-service
+* Fetch user details from users micro-service
 * Format message using a template
-* Send an email
+* Send a message

 ---